redstudiosbr/kdrama-manager/README.md

 ## Contributing

-Contributions to Project KDrama are welcome!
+Contributions to K-Drama Manager are welcome!
 Here's how you can contribute:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`).